-IN WITNESS WHEREOF, each Party, this Compact. by its duly authorized representative, has signed Done at [],this [ ] day of [ language text is the only authentic text of this Co ], in the English language.
-The English ompact.
-FOR THE UNITED STATES OF AMERICA, acting through THE MILLENNIUM CHALLENGE CORPORATION FOR THE KINGDOM OF MOROCCO Name: Dana J. Hyde Title: Chief Executive Officer Name: Mohammed Boussaid Title: Minister of Economy and Finance
+IN WITNESS WHEREOF, each Party, by its duly authorized representative, has signed this Compact.

+Done at [\\\\\],this [ ] day of [ ], in the English language.
+The English language text is the only authentic text of this Compact.

+FOR THE UNITED STATES OF AMERICA, FOR THE KINGDOM OF MOROCCO acting through THE MILLENNIUM CHALLENGE CORPORATION

+Name: Dana J. Hyde Title: Chief Executive Officer Name: Mohammed Boussaid Title: Minister of Economy and Finance